navroz-lamba/Algorithms/README.md

 # Algorithms

-Practice problems for a coding interview for Python.
+Practice problems for a coding interviews for Python.
 ---
 I will be dropping in 1 question everyday.